 Provide a narrative description of your proposed project.

-The proposal is to maintain the monitoring effort in Asotin Creek IMW that has been implemented since 2008.
+The proposal is to 1) perform maintenance on all existing treatments implemented between 2012-2014 and 2) to add an additional treatment section to South Fork Asotin Creek (approximately 100-200 structures).
 The Asotin Creek IMW is located in southeast Washington in the Snake River Basin just upstream of Clarkston, WA (Figure 1).
 The goal of the IMW is to measure the effectiveness of large woody debris (LWD) additions to increasing the production of wild steelhead.
 Three tributaries in the upper watershed were selected for the IMW study area.
 Each has one 4 km long treatment section and two 4 km control sections.
 Treatments have been staggered with one section restored each year starting in 2012.
 The overall restoration goal is to add enough high density, low cost LWD structures to increase instream habitat diversity and kick start hydraulic and geomorphic processes (i.e., scour pools and reworking of sediment and LWD) that will maintain and create instream diversity.
 To date ~ 550 LWD structures have been installed (200 per treatment section).
 Baseline monitoring of stream temperature, discharge, instream and riparian habitat, and juvenile steelhead abundance began in the tributaries in 2008 and will continue through 2019 (assuming adequate funding).
 We have also devoted substantial resources to identifying the casual mechanisms of fish response to restoration by sampling fish throughout the year and modeling the bioenergetics and net rate of energy intake in treatment and control areas.
 The IMW monitoring is further enhanced by the Washington Department of Fish and Wildlife (WDFW) effort to monitor “fish in-fish out” near the mouth of Asotin Creek that has been ongoing since 2004.
 Preliminary results indicate there have been increases in fish abundance and decreases in growth (density dependent growth) in the treatment sections compared to the control sections.
 These changes were despite low spring runoff in 2013 and 2014 that limited the effectiveness of the LWD structures (i.e., very little scour or reworking of sediments and LWD).
 With a diverse and extensive monitoring infrastructure, strong experimental design, and a focused and large treatment, the Asotin IMW is poised to provide detailed effectiveness monitoring of one of the most commonly used stream restoration methods – however, continued monitoring is paramount to achieving these objectives.

 Provide a scope of work.

-Enhance and maintain 4 km of South Fork restoration already implemented (wood source for the original implementation was not optimal and some wood has been lost).
-Complete an additional 2-4km of treatment in the lower South Fork Creek that is currently a control section.
+1) Enhance and maintain 4 km of South Fork restoration already implemented (wood source for the original implementation was not optimal and some wood has been lost).
+And also enhance/maintain Charley and Norht Fork treatments by adding more LWD.
+Single pine seed trees will be added to existing structures and in between existing structures to ensure high densities of LWD in all treatments for the remainder of the post-treatment monitoring phase.
+2) Complete an additional 2-4km of treatment in the lower South Fork Creek that is currently a control section to increase the overall treatment area in the IMW to ~ 40% This will potentially increase the response of habitat and fish improve our ability detect these changes.